If you’re reading this guide, it’s very likely that you’re planning a trip to Ireland — so congratulations are very much in order.

 It’s a good idea to look through our itineraries ahead of time so that you’re sure where you’re going at each step of the journey.
 That said, if you’re confused about anything, we are always ready and waiting on the other end of the phone line.

-For people planning a self-drive Ireland trip themselves, the additional research will involve working out some of the less-travelled paths so that you’re not just visiting all top sights.
+For people planning a self-drive Ireland trip themselves, the additional research will involve working out some of the less-traveled paths so that you’re not just visiting all top sights.
 If a self-drive trip to Ireland is more interesting to you than one of Overland Ireland’s tours, you may like to read our How to tour Ireland on a budget blog.

 Combination Ireland vacation – City and bus tour